dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 | [`<DataAnnotationsValidator>`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.dataannotationsvalidator?view=aspnetcore-5.0)                       | Applies validation rules based on Data Annotations at runtime                                                                                                                                                    |
 | [`<ObjectGraphDataAnnotationsValidator>`](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#nested-models-collection-types-and-complex-types) | Applies validation rules similar to DataAnnotationsValidator except that it traverses nested properties within an object hierarchy of the given model.
 Note that this need to be added as a separate dependency. |

-Each of the validation components has access to the `EditContext` of the form.
-The validators use this to access and validate the `Model`.
+Each of the validation components has access to the `EditContext` and they use this to access and validate the `Model`.
 The validators maintain a store of error messages for each field associated with the form.
 You can see the code for how this is done [here](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/EditContextDataAnnotationsExtensions.cs#L36).

 Form fields access the [ValidationMessageStore](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/ValidationMessageStore.cs) to check for errors when determining how to render their own state.
 The following image shows the Email field highlighted in red, indicating to the user that it is in an invalid state.